stormchaserroleplaying/stormchaserRPG/Equipment/WeaponTableGlossary.md

 Light weapons are small and easy to handle, making them ideal for use when fighting with two weapons (see the rules for two-weapon fighting in chapter 9).

 A light weapon can also be used effectively while the wielder is prone or supine.
 Creatures that attack with a light weapon while prone or supine do not suffer disadvantage on their attack roll, if they are proficient with the weapon.

-The light weapon property includes the effects of the finesse weapon property.
-The close weapon property includes the effects of the light weapon property.

 ### Long
 Long weapons add 5 feet to your reach when you attack with them, as well as when determining your reach for opportunity attacks with them.
 However, long weapon attacks vs targets at a distance of 5 feet or less suffer disadvantage.